Last Modified: November 6, 2020

 Nuix reserves the right to share any information that you provide which is not deemed personal data or is not otherwise subject to contractual restrictions.

 Nuix North America Inc. and Nuix USG Inc. (collectively, “Nuix U.S.”) complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework(s) (Privacy Shield) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and the United Kingdom and Switzerland to the United States in reliance on Privacy Shield.
 Nuix U.S. has certified to the Department of Commerce that it adheres to the Privacy Shield Principles with respect to such information.
 If there is any conflict between the terms in this privacy notice, other than the section “Additional GDPR Information” below, and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov.

-In compliance with the Privacy Shield Principles, NUIX commits to resolve complaints about your privacy and our collection or use of your Personal Data.
-Data Subjects with inquiries or complaints regarding this Privacy Shield Policy should first contact NUIX at: firstname.lastname@example.org.
+In compliance with the Privacy Shield Principles, Nuix U.S. commits to resolve complaints about your privacy and our collection or use of your personal data.
+Data subjects with inquiries or complaints regarding this privacy notice should first contact Nuix at: firstname.lastname@example.org.

 Under certain conditions, more fully described on the Privacy Shield website here https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

-Nuix commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
+Nuix U.S. commits to cooperate with EU and UK data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU, the UK and Switzerland in the context of the employment relationship.

-Nuix will renew its Privacy Shield certifications annually, unless it subsequently determines that it no longer needs such certification or if it employs a different adequacy mechanism.
+Nuix U.S. will renew its Privacy Shield certifications annually, unless it subsequently determines that it no longer needs such certification or if it employs a different adequacy mechanism.

-Prior to the re-certification, Nuix will conduct an in-house verification to ensure that its attestations and assertions with regard to its treatment of personal data is accurate and that the company has appropriately implemented these practices.
+Prior to the re-certification, Nuix U.S. will conduct an in-house verification to ensure that its attestations and assertions with regard to its treatment of personal data is accurate and that the company has appropriately implemented these practices.